 Students with Advanced Standing at University Park (upper-class students including transfer students)

-Break Housing (for students who wish to live on-campus during holiday breaks)
+Break Access Housing (for students who wish to live on-campus during holiday breaks)

 Before beginning to search for housing, students and scholars should ensure they are familiar with common terms of renting a house or apartment in the United States.
-We provide these links as a convenience only, do not promote one site over another, and have not vetted sites.
 Please be wary of housing scams - contacts outside of the U.S. and requests for wire transfers may or may not be legitimate.

 Other Sources of Information: